connexcs/docs/docs/anyedge/anyedge.md

  - Test if the source port is different from the "port in Via"
  - Compare the "address in Contact" against the source IP address used for signaling
  - Compare the "Port in Contact" against the source port used for signaling

-### Registration Proxy
-Having high availability with registrations ensures that you will always have an IP address which matches the hole punched when the UAC registers.
-Unlike other high availability setups, **AnyEdge** ensures that standard NAT hole-punching can work with UAC > UAS calls/messages after the end point that the UAC connects to, fails.

-### Outbound Proxy
-If you have a pool of multiple servers, you can proxy your communications via **AnyEdge**, allowing for a single IP address to communicate externally.

 ### Inbound Proxy / Dispatcher / Load Balancer
 The primary use case for **AnyEdge** is to disseminate calls to a pool of SIP Servers.
 These can be configured by the following call strategies: